Not Accepting Guests

 Join Couchsurfing to see Derek’s full profile.
 It’s free!

-Major in Energy Engineering, Minor in Journalism, Park Ranger Certification along the way
+Major in Wildlife/Fish/Nature Conservation, Minor in Video Journalism, Park Ranger Certification along the way

-I recently took part in a LIFE-CHANGING 4-month rockstar tour in a caravan of bio-diesel/solar-powered buses as part of an eco-carnival known as "The Sustainable Living Roadshow"!
+I recently took part in a LIFE-CHANGING 4-month rockstar tour in a caravan of bio-diesel/solar-powered buses making up an eco-carnival known as "The Sustainable Living Roadshow"!
 We went to festivals, fairs, colleges and other events and set up off-the-grid eco-villages where we did environmental awareness-raising games, performances, workshops, a hemp hut, a green home dome, a green marketplace and a free tea hut.
 We also supported activisms to stop the Keystone XL Tar Sands Pipeline, fracking, Monsanto genetically-modified food, mountaintop removal and we squeezed in time to learn/share at various Occupies.
-Here's a short video recap...

 BE.
 HERE.
 NOW!
 If you can't change your situation, you can at least change your attitude about it!